aaron-j-krause/Node-Http-Framework/README.md

 #### framework.setFileDestination(route, directory)

 Sets the destination for saved JSON files of a given route (route) as the passed in string (directory).
-Will throw an error if directory doesn't exist.
+Will create directory if passed in one doesn't exist.

 #### framework.get(path, callback)